Homogeneous Actions on the Random Graph: The Random Graph

 \begin{proposition} Let $\Gr_1$, $\Gr_2$ be two infinite countable graphs with property $(R)$ and $A\subset V(\Gr_1)$, $B\subset V(\Gr_2)$ be finite subsets.
 Any isomorphism between the induced graphs $\varphi\,:\,(\Gr_1)_A\rightarrow (\Gr_2)_B$ extends to an isomorphism $\overline{\varphi}\,:\,\Gr_1\rightarrow\Gr_2$. \end{proposition}

 There are many ways to construct a countable graph with property $(R)$.
 Proposition \ref{Prop-Extension} shows that a countable graph with property $(R)$ is unique, up to isomorphism.
 Such a graph is denoted by $\mathcal{R}$ and called \textit{the Random Graph}.
-It also follows from Proposition \ref{Prop-Extension} that every $\varphi\in P(\mathcal{R})$ admits an extension $\overline{\varphi}\in\autR$ (i.e. $\overline{\varphi}\vert_{d(\varphi)}=\varphi$).
-Proposition \ref{Prop-Extension} is also useful to show stability properties of the graph $\GR$ as done in the next Proposition.
+Given an infinite countable set $V$ of vertices, Erd\H{o}s and R\'{e}nyi proved \cite{ER63} that putting (independently) an edge between any pair $\{u,v\}$ of vertices with probability $1/2$, the resulting graph will have property ($R$) with probability $1$.
+This result motivates the name \textit{Random Graph}.